commoncurriculum/common-standards-project/README.md

 ### Notes:
-* **Grade Level vs Grade Level** As some standards address multiple grades, the plural form holds an array of the grades levels
+* **Grade Level vs Grade Levels** As some standards address multiple grades, the plural form holds an array of the grades levels
 (using the CEDS list of official identifiers). `gradeLevel` holds a string of the grade.
 E.g. A high school standard would target grades 9, 10, 11, and 12 but it's `gradeLevel` would be "High School".

 * **Clarifications** In standards, the authors often have some explanatory information.
-For the Maryland standars, the authors note the limits of the state assessment.
+For the Maryland standards, the authors note the limits of the state assessment.
 For the Common Core, the authors often give examples.
 Currently, the footnotes are included in the `clarifications` section.
 In the future, hopefully these will be broken out in a separate `footnotes` field.